-- Licensors are members of the Administrative Committee (“AdCom”) and agree to participate in the business discussions and decisions of the VVC Advance Patent Pool.
+- Licensors are members of the Administrative Committee (AdCom) and agree to cooperate in good faith with the Licensing Administrator to enable the Licensing Administrator to carry out its obligations in regard to the VVC Advance pool.

 - Licensors that make and/or Sell VVC Products which fall within the terms of the VVC Advance Patent Portfolio License (“PPL”) must be Licensees.